cdeck3r/3DScanner/docs/autosetup.md

 ## Unit Testing

-We use [bash_unit](https://github.com/pgrange/bash_unit) for unit testing the autosetup.
-It checks the ssh login and the successful software installation.
+We use [pytest-testinfra](https://github.com/pytest-dev/pytest-testinfra) for unit testing the autosetup.
+It is the python pendant of [ServerSprec](https://serverspec.org/) for checking server configurations.
+It tests for ssh logins and the successful software installation.
 There are no dedicated tests for `booter.sh`, because autosetup changes booter-specific parts.

+Configure tests in `src/autosetup/tests`

+1. open `pytest.ini`
+1. set names for camnode and centralnode

 Run tests by issuing the following command from within the dockerized dev system:

 ```
 cd src/autosetup/tests
-bash_unit *.sh
+pytest
 ```

-There are the different checks available:
+There are the different testcases available:

-* `test_basic_camnode.sh`: ping camnode
+* `test_basic_[cam|central]node.py`: ping node
-* `test_ssh_into_camnode.sh`: performs various ssh logins using ssh keys
+* `test_ssh_[cam|central]node.py`: performs various ssh logins using ssh keys
-* `test_autosetup_camnode.sh`: checks various results from autosetup run
+* `test_autosetup_[cam|central]node.sh`: checks various results from autosetup run